Lajos Szabó

 Lajos Szabó (1 July 1902 in Budapest – 21 October 1967 in Düsseldorf) was a Hungarian philosopher and one of the founders of the Budapest Dialogical School.

 Early life

-Lajos Szabó was born in Budapest on 1 July 1902.
-In 1919 he was dismissed from vocational secondary school due to his sympathies with the Hungarian Soviet Republic.
-At the beginning of the 1920s, he took part in the illegal Communist movement for a few months.
+Lajos Szabó was born in Budapest on July 1, 1902.
+In 1919, he was dismissed from vocational secondary school due to his sympathies with the Hungarian Soviet Republic.
+At the beginning of the 1920s, he participated in the illegal Communist movement for a few months, before his poltics shifted.